evgenyneu/image_compressor_c/benchmark.md

 Compression time: 19.400999 s
 ```

-## Benchmark log
+## Benchmark history

 Here we write the "compression time" reported by the benchmark.
+The text like `c830f4e` in the brackets indicates the GIT commit that was used to run the benchmark.

 ### Initial (c830f4e)